chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

   return account as Account;
 }```

-Helper Functions: These utility functions, such as `getOrCreateAccount`, are like trusty sidekicks in managing entities within the subgraph's datastore.
-They're crucial for creating, retreiving and updating entities, ensuring everything runs smoothly behind the scenes.It ensures entities are correctly instantiated and updated during event processing.
+Helper Functions: These utility functions, such as `getOrCreateAccount` are like trusty sidekicks for managing entities within the subgraph's datastore.
+They are crucial for creating, retreiving and updating entities, ensuring everything runs smoothly behind the scenes.
+This ensures entities are correctly instantiated and updated during event processing.
 ````

 ### Step 5: Implementing Mapping Functions Logic